 This project was inspired by exploring reactive architecture through creative technology, venturing away from the dystopian, bleak concrete walls that invade our urban spaces.

-Movements are captured via IR sensors mounted along a wall.
-These pickup movements are sent to an Arduino which then controls various RGB LEDs, while communicating with a sound shield to play a particular sound depending on where you are.
+On the hardware/technology side, movements are captured via IR sensor technology mounted along a wall.
+These pick-up movements and are sent to an Arduino which controls the RGB LEDs, while communicating with a sound shield to play a particular sound depending on where you are.

 Produced for Digital Shoreditch 2013 - Shoreditch Town Hall, London.

-Gigalinc is an exhibition that allows participants to interactively explore large-scale panoramic images.
-High-definition gigapixel images (1000 times the information captured by a 1 megapixel digital camera) are digitally projected onto a large cinema screen that allows viewers to interactively navigate via kinect based hand-gestures, zooming in and out of areas of particular interest.
+Gigalinc is a creative exhibition that allows participants to physically explore large-scale panoramic images through new technologies.
+Gigapixel images (1000 times the information captured by a 1 megapixel digital camera) are digitally projected onto a large cinema screen that allows viewers to interactively navigate via physical Kinect based hand-gestures, zooming in and out of areas of particular interest.
 Surround-sound audio accompaniments added to the multi-sensory experience.

 GigaLinc has been shown internationally, including at TEDGlobal 2013 (click for images).

-eSleeper is a 21st century cat basket, an ideal resting location for any cat.
-When the feline decides its nap-time, eSleeper’s automated lighting control turns on a relaxing wave of colour inside an eMac, while greeting the cat with the iconic Macintosh start-up chime (keeping the legacy of the eMac).
+eSleeper is a 21st century technology-focused cat basket, designed to be an ideal resting location for any cat.
+When the feline decides its nap-time, eSleeper’s automated lighting control turns on creative wave of colour inside an eMac, while greeting the cat with the iconic Macintosh start-up chime (keeping the legacy of the eMac).
 When the cat walks out, eSleeper turns off the lights and tweets to @eSleeper1, displaying various phrases along with how long the cat has occupied eSleeper.

-An Ethernet Arduino is used to control eSleeper.
+Technology and hardware wise, an Ethernet Arduino is used to control eSleeper.
 Data is sent to the Arduino from an infra-red beam attached to the inside of the eMac.
-When the beam breaks, the Arduino turns on the RGB LED, talks to a sound shield to play the Macintosh startup chime and records how long the cat has been inside.
-When the beam is broken again, the Arduino turns off the LED and tweets a random phrase linked to the time spent inside the eSleeper.
+When the beam breaks, the Arduino turns on the RGB LED, send a digital message to a sound shield to play the Macintosh startup chime and records how long the cat has been inside.
+When the beam is broken again, the Arduino code turns off the LED and Tweets a random phrase linked to the time spent inside the eSleeper.

 A few weeks before I participated in AngelHack 2012, a pub conversation arose regarding a theft of a friend’s bag and the growing problem that such crime presents in society.
 This lead me to think, 'How can I creatively use technology to prevent the casual theft of valued bags and luggage?'
 Enter SafeCase.

-SafeCase constantly monitors movement via an accelerometer, conected at an ATMEGA324P (originally Arduino).
+SafeCase is a physical prototype that constantly monitors movement via a digital accelerometer, connected at an ATMEGA324P (originally Arduino).
 Owners of the bag wear an RFID wrist band to identify themselves.
-If no identified user moves the bag then a alarm will trigger and LED's will flash, notifying that owner that their bag is in the wrong hands.
+It's designed so that if no identified user physically moves the bag then an alarm will trigger and LED's will flash, notifying that owner that their bag is in the wrong hands.

 First prototype was made the AngelHack Hackathon and Accelerator and received a 'special mention'.